- Download and install Google Chrome, our supported browser for Calling.

-Note: 3.5 mm and Bluetooth headsets are not recommend
+Note: 3.5 mm and Bluetooth headsets are not recommended for Calling.

 - If you must use wifi for your internet: